God is real

 The term “Gospel” was originally understood as a declaration – a pronouncement – of a new kingdom coming under a new king; and along with it, all the hopes and responsibilities that it might entail.

 The Gospel of Jesus Christ is a declaration that God has made good on his ancient promise of restoring all things in Jesus Christ – the true King.
-In his living, dying, and rising again, God declares an end – both now and in the future – to all the sin, all the death, and all the injustice that we experience in ourselves, in our city, and in our world.
+In his living, dying, and rising again, God declares an end – both now and in the future – to all the sin, to Satan, to death, and to all the injustice that we experience in ourselves, in our city, and in our world.

-Jesus the King has come to fix all that is broken.
+Jesus the King has come to seek and save the lost and fix all that is broken.

 The good news of the Gospel, then, is not only about what Jesus has done so that we could “get into heaven”, but also about what Jesus is doing so that his kingdom of heaven – with all its perfect peace and beauty – could come to earth.